How many Russian soldiers died in the war with Ukraine

 Officers killed in Ukraine

-Volunteers and mobilised soldiers are significantly older: people voluntarily go to war at 30–35 years or older, and the mobilised are generally over 25.
+Volunteers and mobilised men are significantly older: people voluntarily go to war over 30, and the mobilised are generally over 25.

 Mediazona is in a tough spot—we still haven’t recovered our pre-war level of donations.
 If we don’t reach at least 5,000 monthly subscribers soon, we’ll be forced to make drastic cuts, limiting our ability to report.